Aysha's Story

 On March 15, 2010, brave seven-year-old Aysha had brain decompression surgery at Children’s Healthcare of Atlanta at Scottish Rite which lasted 4 ½ hours.
 The experience was very frightening for her and her mom, Julie.
 Thankfully, Aysha's favorite stuffed animal friend, Puppy, went with her every step of the way, which helped a lot.

-girl with short brown hair asleep in hospital bed, she is holding a stuffed animal, a brown dog piece of red tape with white stripespiece of red tape with white stripescorner shadow
+brain decompression surgerypiece of red tape with white stripespiece of red tape with white stripescorner shadow

 corner shadow